Can You Buy a Car Without a License

 You can buy a car without a license, but you'll need a valid government-issued ID to purchase get financing, obtain insurance or register a vehicle in most states.
 States like California, Texas and Ohio are representative of most areas in the country; In these three states, you don't need a license to purchase a vehicle.

-If you're seeking car insurance for a new vehicle, SmartFinancial's insurance comparison tool can help you get insurance coverage at the most affordable rates.
+If you're seeking car insurance for a new vehicle and don't have a license, SmartFinancial's insurance comparison tool can help you get insurance coverage at the most affordable rates.
 Just enter your zip code below and answer a few questions, and you'll receive a free quote from an insurance agent in your area.
 You could save you up to 40% on your car insurance rates.

 Get a Free Auto Insurance Quote Online Now.